How Shadow-Banning on Social Media is Silencing Pharma Brands – And What CMOs Can Do About It

 Future-Proofing Your Pharmaceutical Marketing

-Meta's recent announcement about 'more speech and fewer mistakes' suggests platforms may be reconsidering their moderation approaches.
-As one plastic surgeon noted: 'For a long time, almost every before-and-after photo I posted to Instagram got flagged.
-Then, about eight months ago, my content was suddenly being accepted without issue.'
+“For a long time, almost every before-and-after photo I posted to Instagram got flagged.
+Then, about eight months ago, my content was suddenly being accepted without issue.”

-Conclusion: The Data-Driven Approach to Social Media in Pharma
+Conclusion: The Data-Driven Approach to Pharma Social Media

 Ready to protect your pharmaceutical content?